CIS-566-Fall-2022/final-project/README.md

 Link to content and assets: https://drive.google.com/drive/folders/1ktqONZbyFW1bz0l2qw-rwIQqHJL6xMoR?usp=share_link

-# Thigs I accomplished for this submission:
+# Things I accomplished for this submission:

 * Added textures and materials for all objects.
 * Added Trees, Grass, and scattered rocks.